SayantanRC/FileX/README.md

 FileXInit(this, false)
 ```
 - The first argument is the context of the class. `FileXInit` will internally get the application context from this context.
-- The second argument is a global `isTraditional` attribute.
+- The second argument is a <b>global</b> `isTraditional` attribute.
 All new FileX objects will take this value if not explicitly mentioned.

 Alternately you can also initialise the `FileXInit()` method from a subclass of the `Application()` class if you have it in your app.
 ### Manifest